 How Can Victims of Sexual Harassment Combat Abuse in the Workplace?

-Employees in California should be encouraged to put their concerns in writing and submit this written complaint to the appropriate division of the workplace.
-Additionally, employees should save the written version of their complaint as well as documentation that confirms you successfully submitted the written complaint to your workplace.
-If the harassment persists, these documents may be able to help you and your lawyer combat the harassment as well as to obtain compensation for your emotional and mental anguish.
+Employees in California should be encouraged to put their concerns in writing and submit this written complaint to the appropriate workplace division.
+Additionally, employees should save the written version of their complaint and documentation confirming they successfully submitted the written complaint to their workplace.
+If the harassment persists, these documents may help you and your lawyer combat the harassment and obtain compensation for your emotional and mental anguish.

-When a company does not have a procedure in place to combat sexual harassment, the victim may tell his or her immediate supervisor or the company’s management.
-When an issue cannot be resolved within a company or when a company does little to help the victim combat harassment, there are legal remedies available to the victim.
+When a company does not have a procedure to combat sexual harassment, the victim may tell his or her immediate supervisor or the company’s management.
+Legal remedies are available to the victim when an issue cannot be resolved within a company or when a company does little to help the victim combat harassment.

 The government offers protection to victims of discrimination.
-The federal Equal Employment Opportunity Commission, for example, can review a case to determine if the complaint is valid.
+For example, the federal Equal Employment Opportunity Commission can review a case to determine if the complaint is valid.